Michael Brake: Career

 At the February 2019 New Zealand rowing championships, Brake competed in three premier boat classes.
 He won gold with the coxless four and the eight, and bronze in double scull with Stephen Jones.
 Continuing to row internationally with Murray, they won silver at World Rowing Cup II in Poznań and bronze at World Rowing Cup III in Rotterdam, Netherlands.
 At the 2019 World Rowing Championships in Linz-Ottensheim, Austria, they won silver, beaten by the Croatian Sinković brothers Martin and Valent for gold.
 This result qualified this boat class for the 2020 Tokyo Olympics.

 At the February 2020 New Zealand rowing championships, Brake competed in two boat classes.
 He came second with the coxless four and third alongside Webster in the coxless pair.
 Due to the COVID-19 pandemic, there was no international rowing during 2020.

 At the February 2021 New Zealand rowing championships, Brake competed in four boat classes.
 He became national champion with the coxless four and the eight.
 He won silver alongside Dan Williamson in the coxless pair.
 He placed sixth in the quad scull.
 In March 2021, Rowing New Zealand announced the elite team for the Olympic year and Brake was placed in the eight that had yet to qualify for the Games.
 At the Final Olympic Qualification Regatta at the Rotsee in May 2021, the top two teams gained qualification (four teams competed) and the New Zealand eight won both the preliminary race and the final.
 When New Zealand's Olympic team was announced in June 2021, Brake was confirmed to start with the eight.
 He won gold in the men's eights event at the 2020 Olympic Games.

 National titles

 National titles for senior rowers are known as Red Coats in New Zealand.
 As of 2021, Brake has won seven premier Red Coats.

+Personal life

+On 4 January 2025 at Ohauiti in the Bay of Plenty, Brake married his long term partner, rugby player Michaela Blyde.